turingschool/front-end-curriculum/lessons/sass-deep-dive.md

 Use mixins to create a gecko class that is extended by a reptile class that is extended by an animal class.

 What happens if you have some SCSS (like the animal class) but you never actual apply that class in your HTML???
 Well Sass has a fancy little tool called a placedholder.
-Just use %animal instead of .animal and it works the same without actaully compiling the placeholder with it's features.
+Just use %animal instead of .animal and it works the same without actually compiling the placeholder with it's features.
 Try it!

 Real world example of how this is useful is creating a bunch of add-in features using placeholders so that they are readily available by extending them, but if they aren't those extra features don't clutter the CSS.